MixinNetwork/mixin/doc/mixin-kernel-transactions.md

 - **outputs**: an array of output objects, which can be used as the inputs of future transactions.

-- **version**: an int number to hint the current transaction format.
+- **version**: a uint8 number to hint the current transaction format.

 The genesis input is only used when the network boot from genesis.json, only those genesis Kernel Nodes accept transactions have this kind of inputs.